-Exams may cover information given during lecture, handouts, movies, website links, assigned reading of the texts and any content in ATI.
+Exams may cover information given during lecture, handouts, movies, website links, CJE and assigned reading of the texts.
 At the completion of the course a comprehensive final examination will be given.
 Exams will be in the form of, but not limited to, multiple choice, matching, select all that apply, completion, CJE matrix, Hot spot and drag and drop, and True/False.